sloucks623/lab-active-directory-1.0/README.md

 UFW (Uncomplicated Firewall) was enabled on the Ubuntu Splunk server to restrict access to lab-only IPs.
 Only 192.168.10.x machines can reach ports 22 (SSH), 8000 (Splunk Web), and 8088 (HEC).
 This prevents accidental exposure while keeping updates and internal lab traffic functional.

 ---

+## Planned Expansion: Advanced Virtual Firewall

+To enhance realism and network segmentation in future phases, this lab may include a dedicated virtual firewall such as pfSense or a Linux bridge.
+This would allow deeper packet inspection, NAT management, and perimeter control beyond basic host-based rules, simulating an enterprise-level security boundary.

 ---